Things to Think About When You Don’t Love Your Job

-As a communications professional, I always felt alive and connected to what I was doing, every day.
-But after I started teaching in areas of communications and marketing, I lost a lot of the feeling of “connection” I’d once enjoyed, to work I loved.
-Even though I was dedicated to my work as a college professor, and even though my students and I won prizes and recognition for winning numerous local, regional and national competitions in advertising and marketing, being a professor, still, was not enough for me.
+During the years I worked as a communications practitioner/professional, I always felt alive and connected to what I was doing, every day.
+But after I started teaching in areas of communications and marketing, it wasn't long before I discovered I'd lost a lot of the feeling of “connection” I’d once enjoyed when I was doing the work I loved.
+Even though I was dedicated to my work as a college professor, and even though my students and I won national and regional prizes and recognition for local, regional and national competitions in advertising and marketing, being a college professor, still, was not enough for me.
 I needed more in my professional life.
-I needed to "do" more than I needed to "teach."
+I found that, for me, being a communications practitioner held more joy while delivering more of what I needed to satisfy my desire for self expression.
+But, it took many years, double-digit years, of working behind the desk as a college professor for me to finally discover my own personal truth.
+While I was fully engaged in teaching, doing my best every day to teach and to inspire college students who wanted to become communications professionals, in my heart of hearts, I was and always would be an editor and a writer.
+While I worked hard, performed my work with love, and became good (if not great) at teaching, the writer-editor who lived in me was always tugging hard at my coattails, asking me to devote more time to the things I have always loved.

 So, I took a break from the academic world, and even though I have not missed working in the teaching profession, I do miss teaching.
 That's why I think it’s probably true what one of my former MBA students said to me recently after reading one of my Hub Page articles.
 He said, “Dr. Middlebrook, I know you’re not in the classroom now, but I know you, and you’re always teaching.
 That’s why I wasn’t surprised to see you publishing 'how-to' articles.
 I’m pretty sure you’ll always be a teacher, no matter where you are or what you’re doing for a living.
 You might not be in the classroom, but you'll always be a great teacher.”